aglabx/masters-course-2024-genome-bioinformatics/homeworks/hw1a.md

    - **Instructions:**
      - **Locating Genomes:**
-       - For each database (NCBI, Ensembl, UCSC), search for the genome of your selected prokaryotic and eukaryotic organisms.
+       - For each database (NCBI, Ensembl, UCSC), search for the genome of your selected Brassicaceae organism.
        - Record the search terms used and any filters applied during your search.
        - Capture screenshots showing each step of your navigation and the final genome selection page.